aws-samples/aws-iam-identity-center-permission-policies-analyzer/README.md

 1. Make sure that you have AWS SAM CLI installed.
 Otherwise, please [follow the steps here to install](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) the AWS SAM CLI.
 2. Clone a copy of this repo.
 You can either deploy this by using CloudFormation or AWS SAM.
 The two Lambda Function source codes are in the `src` folder.
 3. `cd aws-iam-identity-center-permission-policies-analyzer`
-4. `sam deploy --guided` and follow the step-by-step instructions to indicate the deployment details such as desired CloudFormation stack name, regions and etc. For example:
+4. `sam deploy --guided` and follow the step-by-step instructions to indicate the deployment details such as desired CloudFormation stack name, regions and other details.
+For example:

 ![sample-sam-deploy](/static/images/sample-sam-deploy.jpg)